hooroo/http_api_tools/README.md

 ### Serialization
 There are two supported serialization formats - sideloading and nesting.
 Both formats maintain an identical api and usage pattern while serializing in different ways.
-While it is possible to provide both formats in an application, it's likely you'd stick to one as the general philosophy is that a resource should always be represented in the same way.
+While it is possible to provide both formats in an application, it's likely you'd stick to one as the general philosophy is thttp_api_tools a resource should always be represented in the same way.

 To use a serializer in a controller you should instantiate an instance of the serializer for the top level type you're serializing and pass it to render.